rubenhortas/rubenhortas.github.io/_posts/2026-03-21-moden-neovim-ide-lua-guide-2026.md

 ### Diagnostic UI

-"Diagnostics" are the red/yellow underlines and icons that tell you when you have a syntax error or a warning.
+`Diagnostics` are the red/yellow underlines and icons that tell you when you have a syntax error or a warning.
 By default, [Neovim](https://neovim.io/) shows these, but we can make them much more elegant using a "floating" style and, even, custom icons.

 Let's put the configuration in `~/.config/nvim/lua/plugins/lsp.lua` right inside the config function so it loads with your LSP: